 Its consultancy team works closely with Anglia Ruskin University to help businesses access European Union innovation funding by pulling together a consortium of like-minded research and innovation organisations across the UK & mainland Europe.
 Ixion helps businesses access the €80 billion European Union research and innovation fund called Horizon 2020.
 Ixion builds the consortia of research and innovation organisations and institutions to come together to bid for and win as a consortia for life changing innovations.

-Using their experience as a face to face training provider Ixion made the move online, launching www.ixioncollege.co.uk in December 2015.
-The site specialises in distance learning using ARU’s VLE.
-Ixion College use the opportunity of being the 4th largest provider in England for training, using Ixion’s 24+ student loan allocation of £5m in 15/16 to support learners.
+Using its experience as a face to face training provider, Ixion made the move online, launching Ixion College in December 2015.
+The site specialises in distance learning using Anglia Ruksin's virtual learning environment.
+Ixion College uses the opportunity of being the fourth largest provider in England for training, using Ixion’s 24+ student loan allocation of £5m in 2015/16 to support learners.

 The site offers industry standard qualifications that help learners achieve their goals, getting a promotion or furthering their career through QCF courses or getting into university through Access to Higher Education courses.